cega-fi/careers/solidity/second_round/problem_one/instructions.md

 We should be able to run your solution locally with test-cases!

 # Details
-## Exercise 1: ETH Short-Put Options Vault
+## ETH Short-Put Options Vault
-You will be building a short-put vanilla options vault contract based on the tokenized vault standard (ERC-4626).
+You will be implementing a few methods to create a short-put vanilla options vault contract based on the tokenized vault standard (ERC-4626).
 Vanilla options have four strategies (long put, long call, short put, short call) but for the purpose of this exercise we'll just focus on the short-put strategy.

 If you need a primer on put-selling, you can visit this [link](https://www.khanacademy.org/economics-finance-domain/core-finance/derivative-securities/put-call-options/v/american-put-options).